meuk761999/TVMAZE/README.md

 ## Available Scripts

-To install the reuired module, In the project director first , run
+To install the required module, In the project directory first , run:

 'npm install'